Citroën GS: Launch and ongoing development

 The GS's radio was placed between the seats, and the parking brake was located on the dashboard.
 Adjacent to the radio was a suspension height adjustment lever.
 The steering wheel was single-spoke design, minimizing its potential intrusion on the driver in the event of an impact.
 On the later GSA, controls were organized in flanking satellites and a diagram of the car provided information on indicator lights or mechanical problems.

 The GS was offered in four trims: G Special (base), GS Club (midrange), GS X (sports), and GS Pallas (luxury).
 The GS X and Pallas were only offered as saloons.

+GSA (1980–1986)

 The GS was facelifted in 1979 and given a hatchback, and renamed the GSA.
 This change reflected the growing sales of small family hatchbacks in Europe since the launch of the Volkswagen Golf.
 Revisions included the grille, plastic bumpers, taillights, hubcaps and exterior door handles.
 It also had a revised dashboard with the auxiliary controls on column-shaped pods so they could be reached without moving the hands from the single-spoked steering wheel; similar to the CX layout.

-The GS was followed by the larger BX in 1982, although production continued in reduced volumes until 1986.
-Citroën did not re-enter the small family hatchback market until the launch of the ZX in 1991.
+The GSA was joined and gradually replaced by the larger BX in 1982, with production continuing in reduced volumes until 1986.
+Citroën did not return to the small family hatchback market until the launch of the ZX in 1991.

 Contemporary journalists noted the smooth ride quality – the hydropneumatic suspension is designed to absorb bumps and ripples that would be uncomfortable in a conventionally sprung car with just a slight body movement.